Bach Flower Therapy & the Flower Remedy System: How to Use Flowers to Heal and Balance Your Energy

 Counselling

-Many people initially discover the flower remedies when in a moment of crisis or if they're going through a particularly tough time, for example a long illness, menopause, managing the emotions of being a new mum or going through grief.
+Many people initially discover flower remedies when in a moment of crisis or if they're going through a particularly tough time, for example a long illness, menopause, managing the emotions of being a new mum or going through grief.
 Some people may also choose to take flower essences as a preventative measure, in order to maintain emotional balance.

 The remedies are completely natural, safe, gentle and can be used for all ages and alongside existing medication.
 Similarly to homeopathy, they are a form of energy healing with each remedy taking on the energetic imprint of the flower during the making process whether flowers are either boiled or left in the sun in water.